AlexKLWS/godot-native-bullets-plugin/README.md

 # Enables or disables shooting.
 var enabled : bool

-# The BulletKit to use to spawn bullets.
+# The UnitKit to use to spawn bullets.
-var bullet_kit : BulletKit
+var bullet_kit : UnitKit

 # The spawned bullets speed.
 var bullets_speed : float